Jagyan/ghost_radarpoint_detection/README.md

 # PointNet.pytorch
-This repo is implementation for PointNet(https://arxiv.org/abs/1612.00593) in pytorch to detect ghost points in radar point clouds.
+This repo is continuation of PointNet(https://arxiv.org/abs/1612.00593) in pytorch to detect ghost points in radar point clouds.
 The model is in `pointnet/model_custom.py`.

 It is tested with pytorch-1.0.